Nutlope/deliveroo/README.md

 - [x] v1 of the site
 - [x] Update the order of the feature page and improve copy
 - [x] Have the buttons show up on mobile
+- [x] Cleanup app
+- [x] Make the feedback form on the website and add the select for co-founder
-- [ ] Make the feedback form on the website and have it send an email to my dad
+- [ ] Make form work and trigger an API route that sends an email to my dad
 - [ ] Replace logo
 - [ ] Update FAQs